ErosM04/Valorant_Randomizer/README.md

     <img src='./images/readme_images/second_page1.png'>
 </div>

-Finally in the bottom there are 3 buttons, one to re-randomize the squads (and so the agents), one to re-randomize the agents and one to re-randomize the map.
+Finally in the bottom of the page there are 3 buttons, one to re-randomize the squads (and so the agents), one to re-randomize the agents and one to re-randomize the map.

 <div align='center'>
     <img src='./images/readme_images/second_page2.png'>